alensiljak/interactive-brokers-flex-rs/README.md

 ibflex cfg
 ```

 This will display the current parameters.

+If the file does not exist, it will be automatically created by this command.

 To edit the values, use any text editor.

 ## Download